alexyz/sysmips/README.md

 # Sysmips

-MIPS 4Kc/Malta system emulator, intended to run Linux 3.2
+MIPS 4Kc/Malta/GT-64120A/PIIX4 system emulator, intended to run Linux 3.2

 Loosely based on the mipsem project (a user-level MIPS R2000A/Linux emulator)

-This project is NOT officially associated with Imagination Technologies
+This project is NOT officially associated with Imagination Technologies, Galileo Technology, Intel or any other company

 ## Suggested Reading